-Group with consumer-friendly vibe pushes drugmakers’
+Group with consumer-friendly vibe pushes drugmakers’ message

-WASHINGTON (AP) — As ominous music plays in the background, the narrator of a radio ad echoes objections from drugmakers by warning that a Trump administration proposal to apply international pricing to certain Medicare drugs would be a nightmare for seniors.
+WASHINGTON (AP) — As ominous music plays in the background, the narrator of a radio ad warns that a Trump administration proposal to apply international pricing to certain Medicare drugs would be a nightmare for seniors.

-The one-minute spot is the handiwork of the Alliance for Patient Access, a nonprofit group that gives off a consumer-friendly vibe yet is bankrolled by the powerful pharmaceutical industry.
+The one-minute spot is the handiwork of the Alliance for Patient Access, a nonprofit group that gives off a consumer-friendly vibe but is bankrolled by the powerful pharmaceutical industry.
 It’s also closely aligned with a Washington lobbying and public relations firm, Woodberry Associates, whose president, Brian Kennedy, is the nonprofit’s executive director.

-As Congress and the Trump administration aim to lower prescription drug costs, outside groups like the Alliance for Patient Access are seeking to sway the outcome.
+As Congress and President Donald Trump’s administration aim to lower prescription drug costs, outside groups like the Alliance for Patient Access are seeking to sway the outcome.
 But not all of these organizations are clear about who they actually represent.
-Their names can obscure the source of the message and they’re cagey about where they get their funding.
+Their names can obscure the source of the message, and they’re cagey about where they get their funding.

 Yet even a small degree of separation can be valuable for pharmaceutical companies at a time when the industry faces stiff political headwinds.
 Drug prices may provide a rare bipartisan issue on which Congress and the White House could collaborate on legislation ahead of the 2020 elections.
 In a prelude of sorts, the Senate Finance Committee last month grilled drug company executives over the cost of their products.